DrStr4Nge147/L4D2-DualPrimary-Plugin/README.md

 2. **Restart**: Restart your server or use `sm plugins load dual_primaries`
 3. **Configure**: Edit the auto-generated config file at `cfg/sourcemod/dualprimary.cfg`

+## ⚠️Take Note

+Not working well when you have ammo upgrades (explosive/incendiary).
+So you better not switch your primary weapons when you have active explosive/incendiary ammo from your equipped weapon.

 ## Commands

 ### Chat Commands